Mana Motuhake: From the 1990s to deregistration

-In the 1993 elections, a Mana Motuhake candidate, Sandra Lee, was elected to Parliament under the Alliance banner.
+In the 1993 elections, a Mana Motuhake candidate, Sandra Lee-Vercoe, was elected to Parliament under the Alliance banner.
 When Rata retired the following year, Lee-Vercoe became Mana Motuhake's political leader.
 With the introduction of the MMP electoral system in the 1996 elections, Lee-Vercoe was joined in Parliament by Alamein Kopu.
 Kopu, however, eventually left the party, founding her own Mana Wahine Te Ira Tangata party.
 In the 1999 elections, another Mana Motuhake candidate, Willie Jackson, entered Parliament as an Alliance MP.
 In 2001, Jackson successfully challenged Lee-Vercoe for leadership of the party.

-In 2002, when the Alliance split into moderate and radical factions, Mana Motuhake sided with the radicals, led by Laila Harré and Matt McCarten.
-Lee-Vercoe, the former leader, sided with Jim Anderton's moderate faction, but decided to retire from Parliament rather than stand for his breakaway Progressive Party.
-In the 2002 elections, the remnants of the Alliance were defeated, and Mana Motuhake was left without representation in Parliament.
-Shortly afterwards, it left the Alliance.
+In April 2002, Lee-Vercoe announced her refusal to stand for election under the Alliance, and ultimately retired from Parliament.
+The Alliance split due to internal tensions over funding and their relationship with Labour and leader Jim Anderton left to create the Progressive Coalition.
+Mana Motuhake opted to stay with the rump Alliance, led by Laila Harré.

-Mana Motuhake was deregistered in 2005.
+At the time of the July 2002 election, the Alliance only polled at 1-2% of popular support, and their representation was contingent on Harré winning Waitakere and Jackson winning Tainui, with both candidates topping the party list.
+However, both finished second in their respective electorates and the Alliance failed to reach the party vote threshold, meaning Mana Motuhake was left without representation in Parliament.
+Shortly afterwards, it left the Alliance.Mana Motuhake confirmed its decision to leave the Alliance and will attempt to form a broad-based Māori party before the next election, with advice from Alliance president Matt McCarten.
+(Audrey Young, New Zealand Herald 13 Oct 2002)Mana Motuhake was deregistered in 2005.